50 years of Polish protests: from workers’ strikes to women’s strikes

 Finally, the evolution of protest strategies deserves some attention.
 The PRL-era protests, as exemplified by the 1970 and 1980 strikes, relied on big numbers and the immense scale of economic disruption caused by state-owned factories being stalled.
 Poland’s economic and political situation could not allow for a national revolt.
 In addition, in some cases, e.g. in December 1970, protesters resorted to physical destruction of property and governmental infrastructure to make themselves heard.

-Nowadays, the educated middle/upper-middle class, accounting for a majority of the protesters, works in a variety of businesses, including the private sector.
+Nowadays, the educated Polish middle/upper-middle class, accounting for a majority of the protests participants, works in a variety of businesses, including the private sector.
 Consequently, mass strikes would hardly cause the same level of economic disruption as those in 1970/1980.
 Thus, new methods of attracting attention are being developed.
 During the rule of law protests, some of the most inventive ones were the so-called “chains of light”, created using candles and phone flashlights.
 Moreover, banners and t-shirts with the word Konstytucja [Constitution] became a big hit, including among Poland’s monuments.

 The Black Protest went a step further – its participants decided to shock and break social norms.
 Thousands of people dressed up in black and many held placards with various anti-PiS and anti-church provocative slogans, as well as drawings of vaginas, blood and hangers — a gore reminder of what a desperate woman might use to conduct an abortion.
 The current OSK’s protests have gone even further.
 The key slogans are “F*** off” and “F*** PiS” (using two different verbs because that is how inventive Polish language is).